Skip to main content

 Do homeschoolers have to take standardized tests in Oklahoma?

-Currently, Oklahoma does not have a law (sometimes called a 'Tim Tebow law') granting homeschoolers access to public school sports and extracurricular activities.
+Currently, Oklahoma does not have a Tim Tebow law granting homeschoolers access to public school sports and extracurricular activities.
 The Oklahoma Secondary School Activities Association (OSSAA) requires full-time enrollment for eligibility.
-Legislative efforts (such as HB 4491) are ongoing but have not yet passed as of early 2026.
+Legislative efforts such as HB 4491 have been introduced but have not passed as of early 2026.
+Homeschool families typically participate in private sports leagues, homeschool athletic associations, or community recreation programs instead.

 Do I need to keep records as an Oklahoma homeschooler?